31 October 2024

 Battlefield

-“Showdown” takes place astride “Punjabi Ridge,” in honour of the stretched-thin D Company, 3/15th Punjab Regiment that manned this stretch of the line.
+“Showdown” takes place astride “Punjabi Ridge,” in honour of the stretched-thin D Company, 3/15th Punjab Regiment that manned this section of the line.
 Four kilometres to the west lies Height 3150, dubbed Observation Hill by British headquarters.

 I’ve never been to Somaliland, as it calls itself today.
 In late 1992, the Canadian Airborne Regiment was ordered to deploy to Bosaso, a city on the southern coast of the Gulf of Aden in northeastern Somalia.
 I’ve read that Bosaso was originally called Bender Cassim, after the legendary Somali trader Bandar Qasim, who set up shop nearby in the 14th century.
 It is said that Qasim’s favourite camel was named Boosaas, hence the city’s name.
 And as it happens, Bosaso is within camel-spitting distance of the border between Somali and Somaliland—in 1940 and now.